ClusterDuck-Protocol/ClusterDuck-Protocol/examples/README.md

 ## 1. Ducks

+#### DuckLink
+The DuckLink is the base unit of the mesh network.
+It can only send messages into the ClusterDuck network.

 #### MamaDuck
-Is the Central Duck of the mesh and can receive and relay messages to other ducks as well send its own payloads.
+The MamaDuck is a critical device in the ClusterDuck Protocol.
+In addition to sending its own payloads, it can receive messages from other Ducks and relay them along the mesh network.

 #### PapaDuck
-The PapaDuck is the final destination of the mesh and is used to collect all messages and push them up to the cloud.
+The PapaDuck is the final destination of the mesh network.
+It acts as a gateway to to collect all messages in the network and push it up to the cloud.

-#### DuckLink
-The DuckLink is the base unit of the Mesh and can only send messages into the ClusterDuck network.

 #### DetectorDuck
-The DetectorDuck is used to deploy all the other Ducks, it provides the RSSI value of the closest Duck and can provide feedback on range.
+The DetectorDuck is a tool to help deploy the ClusterDuck Network.
+Using RSSI, it provides alerts if the user leaves the range of the network.

 ## 2. Custom Mama Examples
-The Custom Mama Example is there to show how a mama is build and how to modify it, This example can receive custom Lora settings and has code for a Oles display.
+The Custom Mama Examples are examples where we show you how to use APIs to customize your own ClusterDuck Network.
+For example, you can adjust, Lora settings, WiFi settings, etc.